Dan Evans (tennis): 2015: Davis Cup champion

 At the start of this year, Evans played three events, but in March he was fined £350 for failing to turn up for the F4 Futures event on the Wirral, sparking fears about his commitment.
-He then disappeared for 3 months, struggling with a knee injury that sent his ranking to an all-time low of 772 in May.
+He then disappeared for three months, struggling with a knee injury that sent his ranking to an all-time low of 772 in May.

 In June, Evans lost in qualifying for three straight Challengers in Manchester, Surbiton and Ilkley, all on grass.

 At Wimbledon, Evans lost his final qualifying match against Japan's Yūichi Sugita.

-However, since May, Evans returned to some kind of form, reeling off 29 wins from 33 matches, with four Futures titles, Egypt, Frinton, Felixstowe & Nottingham, Roehampton finalist and a run to the semis of a Challenger in Vancouver, where he beat Czech Radek Stepanek along the way.
+However, since May, Evans returned to some kind of form, reeling off 29 wins from 33 matches, with four Futures titles, Egypt, Frinton, Felixstowe & Nottingham, Roehampton finalist and a run to the semis of a Challenger in Vancouver, where he beat Czech Radek Štěpánek along the way.

-His ranking recovered to exactly No. 300, and the fact that Evans beat Australian Bernard Tomic in the 2013 US Open, led to his surprise recall to the Great Britain squad for the Davis Cup Semi-Final against Australia.
+His ranking recovered to exactly No. 300, and the fact that Evans beat Australian Bernard Tomic in the 2013 US Open, led to his surprise recall to the Great Britain squad for the Davis Cup Semi-final against Australia.
 Evans was not even among four contenders that GB team captain Leon Smith named for two singles berths just over a week previously, but was now picked ahead of the injured Kyle Edmund, who is 200 places above him in the rankings at 100, and the woefully out-of-form James Ward.
 Though Evans lost both his singles matches, Great Britain won 3–2 and reached the Davis Cup Final for the first time since 1978.

 On 15 November, Dan Evans, ranked 271, won the Knoxville Challenger on a hard court.
 On the same day, Kyle Edmund won the Copa Fila Challenge title in Argentina on clay beating Argentina's Carlos Berlocq, ranked No 112 in the world and an expert on the red stuff.
 James Ward lost in the second round of the same event, though Ward, ranked 156, had also recently won a hard court challenger tournament.

 With Belgium opting to stage the Davis Cup Final on an indoor clay court, Leon Smith chose to go with the British number two Edmund, now ranked 100.

 Evans and Dominic Inglot accompanied the nominated British team of Andy Murray, Kyle Edmund, Jamie Murray, James Ward, as hitting partners.
 Great Britain went on to win the Davis Cup for the first time since 1936.
 Evans and Dominic Inglot joined the team on the winner's podium, and they all received the same Davis Cup medals.

 Evans joined the rest of the Davis Cup team at the BBC Sports Personality of the Year Show, where they won the 2015 Team of the Year Award.